wallace-aph/System6-theme/README.md

 - The ./resources folder contains the Chicago font, obtained from https://github.com/JohnDDuncanIII/ClassicMacintoshFonts (a cool guy)

-- The lemonbar script needs a lemonbar with the borders patch to have it's border.
+- The lemonbar script needs a lemonbar with the borders patch to have its border.
 I think lemonbar may come with default xft support, but you'll probably need that, too.

 ---------